Find Affordable College Courses

 Martinsburg, WV

-Valley College-Martinsburg came in at #6 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in West Virginia ranking.
-Located in the midsize suburb of Martinsburg, Valley College of Technology is a private for-profit college with a small student population.
+Valley College-Martinsburg ranked #6 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools in West Virginia list.
+Located in the midsize suburb of Martinsburg, Valley College of Technology is a private for-profit school with a small student population.

 The average monthly payment of a loan this size is about $68, assuming that the borrower is on a 10-year repayment plan.